rilphumie/Baseball/README.md

 # Baseball
-#This is an exploratory analysis based on baseball.
-This project is on what makes a team the best.
+#This is exploratory analysis on baseball data.
+This project focuses on what makes a team the best.
 # Written in R Language

 load("/Users/rilphumie/Downloads/gls2016.RData")